quicksiIver357/boba-website/README.md

-a website, start at ryan.html
-just drag it out onto the top where your tabs are on any browser of choice
+a website, start at ryan.html, and just drag it out onto the top where your tabs are on any browser of choice. its in website/main/ryan.html relative path